sirlatrom/blog.sunekeller.dk/_posts/2019-01-31-docker-stack-deploy-update-configs.md

     file: cert.pem
 ```

+The downside of using the job number is that you'll update the configs and secrets _and_ their dependent services _every_ time you run the job, which is not what you'd expect if you only edited one of the files.

 As for method 2, to use digests, you could decide on a certain convention for the variable names like this:

 ```yaml